 The House expected to vote late today on the extension package.

-Uh that's a start.
+That's a start.

-And under these rules, by the way, the Republican tax bill is protected from a filibuster because it's uh within a preset $70 billion limit.
+And under these rules, by the way, the Republican tax bill is protected from a filibuster because it's within a preset $70 billion limit.

 And the reason, folks, this is important, especially this capital gains business.

-We were in Los Angeles and I didn't get to it.
+We were in Los Angeles, and I didn't get to it.

 But in the month of April, tax receipts in the state of California went through the roof like double-digit billions more than they were expecting.